egrath/b3view/README.md

 # b3view
-Press 't' for Minetest ../textures with with this (poikilos') forked model viewer for B3D, X, or OBJ files (or any supported by Irrlicht).
+Press 't' for Minetest ../textures with this (poikilos') forked model viewer for B3D, X, or OBJ files (or any supported by Irrlicht).

 ![screenshot with gull from poikilos mobs_sky fork](https://github.com/poikilos/b3view/raw/master/screenshot.jpg)